Azawad

-Tuareg military leader Moussa Ag Acharatoumane, affiliated with the Movement for the Salvation of Azawad, claimed that jihadi groups, and the Ansar Dine in particular, had been in the region of Azawad for 10 years before the circumstances which led to the Azawadi declaration of independence.
+Tuareg military leader Moussa Ag Acharatoumane, affiliated with the Movement for the Salvation of Azawad, claimed that jihadi groups, and the Ansar Dine in particular, had been in the region of Azawad for 10 years before the circumstances which led to the Azawadian declaration of independence.
 Locals had heard of their extremist views in respect to sharia then subsequently distanced themselves from the jihadis.
-Ag Acharatoumane further asserted that the death of Muammar Gaddafi destabilised the political landscape for Sahelians from Mali and Niger to such a degree that it was described as "disastrous."
+Ag Acharatoumane further asserted that the death of Muammar Gaddafi destabilised the political landscape for Sahelians from Mali and Niger to such a degree that it was described as "disastrous".
 The Tuareg rebels allegedly went into a "survival mode" for five years after his death which were fraught with socio-political and socioeconomic crises.
 Disorganised and unaware of moderate militias, some joined jihadi groups but left when acquainted with better options; they aimed to join movements that were "good" in nature and organised for humanitarian causes for the betterment of Azawad.
-When asked about the speculated alliance between the MNLA and the Ansar Dine, Ag Acharatoumane said he "personally did not know of the alliance" and referred back to the distance Azawadi locals kept from them.
+When asked about the speculated alliance between the MNLA and the Ansar Dine, Ag Acharatoumane said he "personally did not know of the alliance" and referred back to the distance Azawadian locals kept from them.

 On 14 February 2013, the MNLA renounced its claim of independence for Azawad and asked the Malian government to start negotiations on its future status.
 The MNLA ended the ceasefire in September of the same year after government forces reportedly opened fire on unarmed protesters.

 Name

 According to the Scottish explorer and scientist Robert Brown, Azawad is an Arabic corruption of the Berber word Azawagh, referring to a dry river basin that covers western Niger, northeastern Mali, and southern Algeria.
 The name translates to "land of transhumance".

 On 6 April 2012, in a statement posted to its website, the MNLA declared the independence of Azawad from Mali.
 In this Azawad Declaration of Independence, the name Independent State of Azawad was used (État indépendant de l'Azawad, دولة أزواد المستقلة, Dawlat Azawād al-Mustaqillah).
 On 26 May, the MNLA and its former co-belligerent Ansar Dine announced a pact in which they would merge to form an Islamist state; according to the media the new long name of Azawad was used in this pact.
-But this new name is not clear – sources list several variants of it: the Islamic Republic of Azawad (République islamique de l'Azawad), the Islamic State of Azawad (État islamique de l'Azawad), the Republic of Azawad.
+But this new name is not clear – sources list several variants of it: the Islamic Republic of Azawad (République islamique de l'Azawad), the Islamic State of Azawad (État islamique de l'Azawad), and the Republic of Azawad.
 Azawad authorities did not officially confirm any change of name.
 Later reports indicated the MNLA had decided to withdraw from the pact with Ansar Dine.
 In a new statement, dated on 9 June, the MNLA used the name State of Azawad (État de l'Azawad).
 The MNLA produced a list of the 28 members of the Transitional Council of the State of Azawad (French: Conseil de transition de l'État de l'Azawad, CTEA) serving as a provisional government with President Bilal Ag Acherif to manage the new State of Azawad.